Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 $$ E[Y^a] = E[\frac{I(A=a)}{f(A|L)} Y] $$

-We create 2 simulations (2 trees) of what would have happened had all individual in pop been treated , and untreated respectively.
+We create 2 simulations (2 trees) of what would have happened had all individuals in pop been treated, and untreated respectively.
 These simulations are correct under cond exchange.
-Then we POOL the 2 trees, to create a hypothestical population of size 2n in which every individual appears as treated AND untreated.
+Then we POOL the 2 trees, to create a hypothetical population of size 2n in which every individual appears as treated AND untreated.
 This 2n population is called the pseudo population.

-Given C.E in origianl population, the treated and untreated are MARGINALLY exchangeable in the pseudo pop because L is independent of A. That is, associational risk ratio in pseudo population equals the causal risk ratio in BOTH the pseudo pop and org pop.
+Given C.E in original population, the treated and untreated are MARGINALLY exchangeable in the pseudo pop because L is independent of A. That is, the associational risk ratio in the pseudo population equals the causal risk ratio in BOTH the pseudo pop and org pop.

 Both standardization and IPW can be viewed as procedures to build a new tree in which all individuals receive treatment a.
-They differ by suing different set of the probabilities to build the counterfactual tree; IPW uses conditional prob of treatment A given covariate L, while standarization uses prob of covariate L and the conditional probability of outcome Y given A and L
+They differ by using different set of probabilities to build the counterfactual tree; IPW uses the conditional prob of treatment A given covariate L, while standarization uses prob of covariate L and the conditional probability of outcome Y given A and L

 Both simulate what would have been observed if L had not been used to decide the probability of treatment